Myrcene: Why This Terpene Defines So Many Popular Strains

 Myrcene is the most prevalent terpene in the global cannabis supply chain.
 For years, it has served as a primary chemical determinant for the sedative effects consumers often associate with 'indica' varieties.
 Today, cultivators and extractors are prioritizing high myrcene concentrations to meet demand for products intended to support sleep and comfort.

 Myrcene may act as a GABA_A positive modulator, interacting with neural pathways similar to those influenced by benzodiazepines to support muscle relaxation.
-Beyond sedation, it may offer anti-inflammatory benefits by inhibiting prostaglandin E2 (PGE2).
+In animal studies, this action correlates with measurable reductions in locomotor activity — a behavioral proxy for sedation.
+Beyond sedation, myrcene may offer anti-inflammatory benefits by inhibiting prostaglandin E2 (PGE2), a lipid compound that plays a central role in the inflammatory signaling cascade.

 The 0.5% Threshold: Industry Standardization